Community 14.05.15

 “In today’s context of healthcare, healthy living is an agenda of increasing importance.
 In addition to the traditional care cycle we will also focus on developing innovations and expertise that contributes to the overall quality, comfort and vibrancy of life – for the duration of people’s lives.”

 Rt Hon Richard Caborn said: “We are delighted to announce Toshiba as the first major partner for the Advanced Wellbeing Research Centre.
-The investment from Toshiba will support what is to become the most advanced research and development centre for physical activity, health and wellbeing in the world, and lies at the very heart of the new Olympic Legacy Park in Sheffield.
+The investment from Toshiba will support what is to become the most advanced research and development centre for physical activity, health and wellbeing in the world, and lies at the very heart of the new Sheffield Olympic Legacy Park.

 “Through this partnership, Toshiba is not only supporting ground-breaking studies into global health problems and healthcare, it is also backing the Olympic Legacy Park in revolutionising sport and physical activity.